-How does Auto-Optimization change this?
-When you’ve opted in for auto-optimization, we show results based on the user’s activity on eBay, which almost always produces the minimum results.
+How does Retargeting change this?
+When you’ve opted in for retargeting, we show results based on the user’s activity on eBay, which almost always produces the minimum results.
 If we can’t identify the user, we show the results of your search criteria.

 Does Smart Placements include an impression pixel?